 Sebastopol Hills benefits from the strong and consistent afternoon winds that are more distinctive of the Petaluma Gap AVA than the Russian River Valley AVA.
-The Petaluma Gap, as shown in their Petition, experiences higher wind speed duration and consistency during the afternoon hours when pressure gradients are at their highest points between inland and coastal areas.30 This increased mid- to late-afternoon winds means the coastal air has a moderating cooling effect on the temperature during the hottest part of the day.31 Indeed, the proximity of Sebastopol Hills to the Petaluma Gap, as compared to the rest of the Russian River Valley, makes the wind pattern and speed a distinguishing feature of Sebastopol Hills.
+As described in the Petition to Establish the Petaluma Gap, the Petaluma Gap experiences higher wind speed duration and consistency during the afternoon hours when pressure gradients are at their highest points between inland and coastal areas.37 This increased mid- to late-afternoon winds means the coastal air has a moderating cooling effect on the temperature during the hottest part of the day.38 Indeed, the proximity of Sebastopol Hills to the Petaluma Gap, compared to the distance between Sebastopol Hills and other areas of the Russian River Valley AVA, makes the wind pattern and speed a distinguishing feature of Sebastopol Hills.

 To illustrate this unique characteristic, wind speed data from several weather stations within Sebastopol Hills have been analyzed and compared with wind speed data from weather stations throughout the rest of the Russian River Valley.
-This analysis was focused on the wine grape growing season (April 1 through October 31) and on the maximum wind speed experienced each day at their respective locations.
+This analysis focused on the wine grape growing season (April 1 through October 31), and the maximum wind speed experienced each day at their respective locations.